Cheap pet insurance

 Here's a quick lowdown if you know what you're doing and just want to find a cheap policy – alternatively, if you need a bit more help, you can read our full guide below:

-1. Check comparison sites to benchmark the cheapest price for your cat or dog.
+1. Have a cat or dog?
+Check comparison sites to benchmark the cheapest price.
 Comparison sites don't all cover the same insurers, so try as many as you've time for.
-Try MoneySupermarket*Compare The Market* (doesn't give multi-pet quotes), Gocompare and then Confused.com*
+Try MoneySupermarket*Compare The Market* (doesn't give multi-pet quotes), Confused.com* and Gocompare.

 2. Then get quotes from direct insurers and find MSE exclusive deals.
 Try Direct Line and Petplan*, as you won't find them on comparison sites.
 You also won't see some special cat/dog insurance deals – see hot deals comparisons miss.